mguery/python/README.md

     break
 ```

-The continue statement we can stop the current iteration of the loop, and continue with the next
+The **continue** statement skips to next iteration in loop, repeats prev code

 Do not print banana:
 ```python